wokalove/PublicTransportApp/README.md

 Shortened app description:
 1. User enters bus stop and destination
-2. App looks for direct and indirect tram/bus connections
+2. App looks for direct and indirect tram/bus connections from A to B and from B to A

 direct:
 - shows which one bus/tram we should choose to reach our final destination